Rene Pinto Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The nine strikeouts per nine innings put together by the Red Sox pitching staff ranks 10th in the league.
+- The nine strikeouts per nine innings put together by the Red Sox pitching staff ranks ninth in MLB.

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (204 total, 1.3 per game).
+- Red Sox pitchers combine to allow 205 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- Houck makes the start for the Red Sox, his 20th of the season.
-He is 5-9 with a 4.92 ERA and 91 strikeouts in 97 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Texas Rangers, when he went four innings, allowing two earned runs while giving up three hits.
+- The righty's most recent appearance was on Wednesday against the Texas Rangers, when he tossed three innings, surrendering eight earned runs while giving up eight hits.

-- The 27-year-old has amassed a 4.92 ERA and 8.4 strikeouts per nine innings in 19 games this season, while allowing a batting average of .250 to his opponents.
+- The 24-year-old has put up a 4.11 ERA and 7.7 strikeouts per nine innings across 27 games this season, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.